Enjoy Festival Season with These Helpful Tips

 1) Don’t try to beat the heat.
 Since most of these festivals are held outdoors, it’s important to be conscious of the temperature and how much time you’re spending in the heat.
 While most people don’t equate hot weather with Chicago, but summer temperatures regularly reach the 80s and even the 90s.
 Heat exhaustion is one of the main dangers of summer festivals, and it can occur simply from trying to do too much.
 Dr. Pirotte urges those who may be at a higher risk, such as the elderly or people with chronic medical conditions, to be conscious of the temperature and humidity.
 “For people who are more vulnerable to the heat, like the very old and very young, it’s important to break up those really fun experiences into manageable periods of time,” Dr. Pirotte said.

 2) Stay hydrated.
 With heat, often comes dehydration, so it’s crucial to make sure you’re drinking enough water.
 This is especially true if you plan on drinking alcohol.
 “When you combine heat with alcohol, it starts to get really bad,” Dr. Pirotte said, “Alcohol is a diuretic that makes us lose fluids and become dehydrated.
-It also impairs our judgement.”
-Wilson recommends drinking water in between every alcoholic drink to help rehydrate and get your body in good shape.
+It also impairs our judgment.”
+Wilson recommends drinking water in between every alcoholic drink to help re-hydrate and get your body in good shape.

 3) Eat your fruits and vegetables.
 However, drinking water isn’t the only way to stay hydrated; eating fruits and vegetables can help too.
 Most fruits and vegetables have water contents well over 80 percent, with some, like watermelon and cucumber, consisting of over 90 percent water.
 Eating fruits and vegetables not only helps you stay hydrated, but also gives some healthy balance to all the not-so-healthy food options that are often found at summer festivals.